Volunteer Abroad vs Internship Abroad

 Support, Structure and Expectations

 Both volunteering and internships should have clear support and realistic expectations.
-The right program should explain the role before booking.
+The provider should explain the role before you book.

 Choose volunteering if your main goal is broader experience, cultural exposure and practical project involvement.